kevineaton/d2tosite/README.md

    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
+   --config value            a config file that can be used to configure the build; if other flags are sent as well, they will override the file
    --d2-theme value          the D2 theme ID to use (default: 1) --input-directory value   the directory to read from and walk to build the site (default: "./src") --output-directory value  the output directory to publish the site to (default: "./build")